 - 1. Parse the string into its components to determine the mapping to use - 2.
 Compare the client user name to the mapping - 3.
-Return the proper MySQL user name mysqluserb into authenticated_as, with a terminating null byte.
+Return the proper MySQL user name

+For example, if extuser2 connects from an example.com host, the server passes 'extuser1=mysqlusera, extuser2=mysqluserb' to the plugin, and the plugin should copy mysqluserb into authenticated\as, with a terminating null byte.
 If extuser2 connects from an example.org host, the server passes 'extuser1=mysqluserc, extuser2=mysqluserd', and the plugin should copy mysqluserd instead.

-For example, if extuser2 connects from an example.com host, the server passes 'extuser1=mysqlusera, extuser2=mysqluserb' to the plugin, and the plugin should copy

 If there is no match in the mapping, the action depends on the plugin.
 If a match is required, the plugin likely will return an error.
-Or the plugin might simply return the client name; in this case, it should not change authenticated_as, and the server will not treat the client as a proxy.
+Or the plugin might simply return the client name; in this case, it should not change authenticated\as, and the server will not treat the client as a proxy.

-The following example demonstrates how to handle proxy users using a plugin named auth_simple_proxy.
-Like the auth_simple plugin described earlier, auth_simple_proxy accepts any nonempty password as valid (and thus should not be used in production environments).
-In addition, it examines the auth_string authentication string member and uses these very simple rules for interpreting it:
+The following example demonstrates how to handle proxy users using a plugin named auth\simple\proxy.
+Like the auth\simple plugin described earlier, auth\simple\proxy accepts any nonempty password as valid (and thus should not be used in production environments).
+In addition, it examines the auth\string authentication string member and uses these very simple rules for interpreting it:

 - If the string is empty, the plugin returns the user name as given and no proxying occurs.
-That is, the plugin leaves the value of authenticated_as unchanged. - If the string is nonempty, the plugin treats it as the name of the proxied user and copies it to authenticated_as so that proxying occurs.
+That is, the plugin leaves the value of authenticated\as unchanged. - If the string is nonempty, the plugin treats it as the name of the proxied user and copies it to authenticated\as so that proxying occurs.